 The preparation of these consolidated financial statements in conformity with IFRS requires management of the Company to make certain judgments, estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
 Estimates and judgments are used when accounting for items and matters such as consolidation of investments in limited partnerships, capitalized transaction costs, provision for credit losses, deferred purchase price payable, deferred income taxes, including recoverability of deferred tax assets, and fair value of stock options or other amounts pursuant to the Company's significant accounting policies.
-Actual results could differ from those estimates.
+COVID-19, a global pandemic, has impacted and continues to impact Canada with travel restrictions, business closures or disruptions, social distancing, quarantines and cancellation of gatherings and events.
+These restrictions have caused significant financial market disruption and led to job losses.
+This has given rise to heightened uncertainty as it relates to the key areas of estimation uncertainty.
+The Company has utilized estimates, assumptions and judgments that reflect this uncertainty.
+While management makes its best estimates and assumptions, actual results could differ from those estimates.
 Any changes in estimates are applied on a prospective basis.